palantir/tslint/README.md

     * `"property-declaration"` checks return types of interface properties.
     * `"variable-declaration"` checks variable declarations.
     * `"member-variable-declaration"` checks member variable declarations.
 * `typedef-whitespace` enforces spacing whitespace for type definitions.
-Each rule option requires a value of `"space"` or `"nospace"` to require a space or no space before the type specifier's colon.
+Each rule option requires a value of `"nospace"`, `"onespace"` or `"space"` to require no space, exactly one or at least one space before or after the type specifier's colon.
+You can specify two objects containing the five options.
+The first one describes the left, the second one the right hand side of the typedef colon.
+To omit checks for either side, omit the second object or pass an empty object for the first.
 Rule options:
     * `"call-signature"` checks return type of functions.
     * `"index-signature"` checks index type specifier of indexers.
     * `"parameter"` checks function parameters.